-Course Description: This is an independent study course in which students will be provided a detailed individualized study plan to follow to prepare them for their COMLEX-USA Level 2CE examination.
+Course Description: This is an independent study course in which students will be provided a detailed individualized study plan to follow to prepare them for their COMLEX-USA Level 2CE or Level 2 PE examination.
 The study plan will include required assessments to provide benchmarks for preparedness, as well as usage of specified question banks and study resources.

-Course Goal: The primary goal of this course is to provide the student additional time and structure to prepare for the COMLEX-USA Level 2CE examination.
+Course Goal: The primary goal of this course is to provide the student additional time and structure to prepare for the COMLEX-USA Level 2CE or Level 2PE examination.